cthain/consul-snapshot-iam-role/README.md

 # Consul snapshot agent IAM assume role

-This project:
+This project details the steps to:
-- Deploys an EKS cluster on AWS.
+- Deploy an EKS cluster on AWS.
-- Installs Consul enterprise on the k8s cluster.
+- Install Consul enterprise on the k8s cluster.
-- Configures the `consul-snapshot-agent` service account to get IAM credentials via an IAM role.
+- Configure the `consul-server` service account to get IAM credentials via an IAM role.
-- Configures the `consul-snapshot-agent` to save snapshots in S3 using the IAM creds from the service account.
+- Configure the `consul-snapshot-agent` to save snapshots in S3 using the IAM creds from the service account.

 ## Build and publish Consul